 Crazy, creepy or just French?
 My conclusion: Just French….
 And drunk, of course.

 I was in a cab a few weeks ago and, per usual, got into a deep discussion about something nonsensical with the driver.
 He asked where I was from and what I hated about Paris.
 At first, I couldn’t think of anything.
 Then I realized, yes, there is something.
 I hate that you can never find a cab after 2am.

 It is the one thing I really miss about New York: the heavenly vision of the yellow taxi in the night, emerging from the darkness to take you home, no matter where you are, what you’ve done, or where you’re going (unless you’re going to Brooklyn and then they start whining and saying things like “You didn’t look like you were going to Brooklyn").

 This Parisian cab driver, though, seemed astonished that one would have trouble finding a cab.
 “You just have to put your sexy finger in the air,” he said, demonstrating with his own sexy finger.
 “Just take your sexy finger, and put it in the air, and every car will stop.”
 Fair enough.
 When I tried it later that night, however, my sexy finger proved completely unsexy and ineffective.
 And while I was unsuccessfully trying to lure cabs, I dropped my sexy cell phone against the window of an already occupied cab, and the whole ordeal was incredibly awkward and decidedly unsexy.

 Crazy, Creepy or Just French?
-My Conclusion: I don’t know.
-Perhaps Lebanese?
-Hopefully not drunk.
+My Conclusion: I don’t know anymore.
+But hopefully not drunk.